Front Page Detectives

 Born in Rochester, Bianchi was working as an ice cream vendor in the city at the time of the Alphabet Murders and is known to have worked close-by to both of the first murder scenes.
 He also drove a similar car to one seen at another crime scene.
 Bianchi has denied any involvement in the murders and repeatedly tried to get the police to clear his name.

 However, Bianchi isn't the only California serial killer with links to Rochester that has been named as a suspect.
-In April of 2011, 77-year-old Joseph Naso was arrested in Nevada for four killings between 1977 and 1994, where all the victims were prostitutes.
-While there may seem to be nothing to link the case with the Alphabet Murders, all four of his victims — Roxene Roggasch, Pamela Parsons and Tracy Tafoya — had identical first and last initials.
+In April of 2011, 77-year-old Joseph Naso was arrested in Nevada for four killings between 1977 and 1994.
+In those cases, all the victims were sex workers.
+While there may seem to be nothing to link the cases with the Alphabet Murders, his victims — Roxene Roggasch, Pamela Parsons and Tracy Tafoya — had identical first and last initials.
 The fourth victim was also named Carmen Colon.

 Article continues below advertisement